angeloc/s3-pit-restore/README.md

   - If true, it will display a list of file/folder that will be restored but will not perform any actual operations in AWS S3.
   - If false, it will restore the file/folder in AWS S3 according to the timestamp.

+- skipDeletion
+  - If true, it will skip deletion of objects created after the mentioned timestamp while restoring
+  - If false, it will delete the objects created after the mentioned timestamp while restoring

 - bucket - The name of the AWS S3 bucket in which the restore operation will be performed.

 - timestamp - The date and time at which the folder will be restored.
 The timestamp format is **MM-DD-YYYY HH:MM:SS +UTC**.
 Note: The timestamp must include the timezone offset.